StickmanIsHere/StickmanIsHere/README.md

 Yo!
-Welcome to my GitHub profile, This is where i do some open source stuff.
+Welcome to my GitHub profile, This is where I do some open source stuff.
 <br>
 <br>
 Have a nice time!